 - Wear a mask to cover your face while you’re traveling.

-- Bring your personal first aid kit when traveling and knowing its use.
+- Bring your first aid kit when traveling and know its use.

-- In case of any sickness, you should have travel medical insurance covering helicopter evacuation.
+- It would help if you had travel medical insurance covering helicopter evacuation in case of any sickness.
 The insurance company will ensure that travelers will medevac to the nearest hospital.

-- Travelers shall agree to follow the organization’s health and safety policy in the event of any suspected virus transmission or disease within the community or the region.
+- Travelers shall agree to follow the organization’s health and safety policy in case of any suspected virus transmission or disease within the community or the region.

 - Keep the latest updates from reputable agencies, such as the WHO or the local and national health authorities.

-- Travelers are encouraged to get a medical check-up on their return if they have any symptoms.
+- Travelers are encouraged to get a medical check-up if they have any symptoms upon return.

-- Make sure to review your country’s international travel advice and keep your embassy or consulate updated as you travel.
+- Review your country’s international travel advice and keep your embassy or consulate updated as you travel.

 Preparation Tips for Trekking in Nepal

 Fitness is an essential benchmark for trekking; a trek like Everest Base Camp requires a lot of training before you get on the trail.
-You must train and practice yourself for those epic adventures in the right way.
+You must train and practice yourself for those epic adventures correctly.